wdporter/i-am-that-vuepress/30-you-are-free-now/readme.md

 honesty.
 When you are in dead earnest, you bend every incident, every second of your life to your purpose.
 You do not waste time and energy on other things.
 You are totally dedicated, call it will, love or plain honesty.
-We are complex beïngs, at war within and without.
-We contradict ourselves all the time, undoïng today the work of yesterday.
+We are complex beings, at war within and without.
+We contradict ourselves all the time, undoing today the work of yesterday.
 No wonder we are stuck.
 A little integrity would make a lot of difference.

 **Q:**&ensp;What is more powerful, desire or destiny?